Universality for two-dimensional critical cellular automata: Approximately internally filled sets

+We will show (see Lemmas~\ref{le:AL},~\ref{le:extremal} and~\ref{lem:cover:torus}) that if $A$ percolates then there exist $\alpha$-covered droplets at all scales, and that an $\alpha$-covered droplet of diameter $k$ must contain at least $\Omega(k)$ disjoint $\alpha$-clusters.
+It will then be straightforward to deduce the lower bound in Theorem~\ref{th:main} for balanced update families (see Section~\ref{se:lowerbal}).

 The first important property of the $\alpha$-covering algorithm is given by the following lemma.
-We call this result an `Aizenman-Lebowitz lemma for $\alpha$-covered droplets', since the corresponding result for the 2-neighbour process was first proved in~\cite{AL}.
+We call this result an `Aizenman--Lebowitz lemma for $\alpha$-covered droplets', since the corresponding result for the 2-neighbour process was first proved in~\cite{AL}.
 Let $\lambda$ be a sufficiently large constant, depending on $\hat{D}$.

 \begin{lemma} Let $D$ be an $\alpha$-covered droplet.
 Then for every $\lambda \leq k \leq \diam(D)$ there exists an $\alpha$-covered droplet $D'\subset D$ such that $k \leq \diam(D') \leq 3k$. \end{lemma}